voidwest/ember/README.md

 [![license](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-ember is a CPU-first Rust research layer for hidden-state extraction, leakage-aware probing, and reproducible experiments over GGUF models — an inspectable instrument with its own inference path for validation, not a llama.cpp competitor.
+ember is a CPU-first Rust research layer for hidden-state extraction, leakage-aware probing, and reproducible experiments over GGUF models, an inspectable instrument with its own inference path for validation, not a llama.cpp competitor.
 Research direction: Arabic morphology probing and validation.